A yellow and white infographic with four people

 Adaptive narcissism is useful and necessary.
 There’s nothing wrong with taking care of yourself.
 However, it is crucial to recognize the line between healthy self-care and unhealthy self-centeredness, which can harm those around us.

+I talked about this in a recent social media post.
 In the next section, we will discuss maladaptive narcissism, which can negatively affect your relationships and overall health.

 Maladaptive narcissism